DriftwoodPalace/Dragon-Portfolio/portfolio-construction.md

 This one is probably the bucket I found hardest to implement.
 European bonds barely pays anything.
 Sure they can fall further below 0, but I'm not playing that game.
 So, how should you divide this bucket?
 The only developed country where you can get any yield today is basically the US.
 So, I'm thinking about putting 50% in long US bonds.
 Then 25% in company bonds and 25% in emerging market bonds.
 Not super happy with that allocation, but it is what it is.
 So, the following as long as these rates gives me some yield:

 * 50% US treasury bonds (20+ years)
-* 25% Corporate bonds (highly rates companies in the developed world)
+* 25% Corporate bonds (highly rated companies in the developed world)
 * 25% Emerging market bonds

 Vehicles to use for this: